 E-5.1 Thoroughly clean the templates and rectangular plates with methyl ethyl ketone, xylene, or similar solvent.

-(WARNING — Methyl ethyl ketone, xylene, and similar solvents are both toxic and flammable and should be handled with caution in a well-ventilated hood.)
+WARNING — Methyl ethyl ketone, xylene, and similar solvents are both toxic and flammable and should be handled with caution in a well-ventilated hood.

 E-5.2 Condition the sample of sealant in the original closed container for 24 h at standard conditions.
 For single-component sealants, weigh out approximately 250 g of the sealant before testing.
 For multi-component sealants, thoroughly mix 250 g of the base compound with the appropriate amount of curing agent following the manufacturer’s mixing instructions.